mavjav-edu/pcc/appendix_a/README.md

 ### Installing Python 3 on Linux

-If you don't have Python 3 or if you want to install a newer version of Python 3, you can use a package called `deadsnakes`, which makes it easy to install multiple versions of Python:
+If you don't have Python 3 or if you want to install a newer version of Python 3, you can use [a package called `deadsnakes`](https://github.com/deadsnakes), which makes it easy to install multiple versions of Python:

-    sudo add-apt-repository ppa:fkrull/deadsnakes
+    sudo add-apt-repository ppa:deadsnakes/nightly
+    sudo apt update
     sudo apt-get update
     sudo apt-get install python3.10